By Vlad Cuc, specialist in company formation matters

 From an accounting point of view, the branch office is a Singapore resident only if it is managed from an office located in the city-state.
 In order to not pay the same tax twice, a branch office will fall under the incidence of Singapore’s double taxation agreements.
 Considering the parent company, even if located in a foreign country, will hold an annual general meeting, it must send its financial statements and accounts to the Singapore branch.
 These documents must be filed with ACRA no later than two months after the annual meeting of the shareholders or in maximum seven months after the end of its financial year.
 The branch must also file annual tax returns.

-The branch office is ideal for foreign companies who seek to have an established presence in the city-state without registering a new company in Singapore.
+In 2021, the branch office is ideal for foreign companies who seek to have an established presence in the city-state without registering a new company in Singapore.
 The branch office is also a more suitable option than the representative office which cannot undertake any type of commercial activity.
 Combined with the fact that the parent company does not have to prepare any separate incorporation documents or obtain approval for a new trade name simplifies a lot the company formation process.